 Tactical Casualty Care courses from Crisis Medicine will teach you these skills.
-Some currently popular first aid courses trying to fulfill the White House Stop the Bleed mission offer tourniquet training and hemorrhage control.
+Some currently popular first aid courses trying to fulfill the White House Stop the Bleed mission offers basic hemorrhage control.
 That is beneficial and hopefully, more bystanders will be able to use these skills learned in an hour or two to help casualties.

 You’ll learn what to do, how to do it, and how best to address many of these critical injuries with minimal equipment, while the event is ongoing, and when the casualty will most need your help.

-In this course, you’ll watch dynamic lectures based on medical science, interwoven with photographs, real-world events from World War II through the Global War on Terror and domestic events.
+In these courses, you’ll watch dynamic lectures based on medical science, interwoven with photographs, real-world events from World War II through the Global War on Terror and domestic events.
 You’ll then have the opportunity to see hands-on demonstrations of the techniques, taught by a practicing emergency medicine physician and former Special Forces medic.
 Lastly, you’ll have the opportunity to see all the skills put together in theatrically filmed scenarios.

 OUR STUDENTS' EXPERIENCE